Dassant: History

 In April 2013 Dassant launched Dassant Classics, a brand new selection of three baking mix flavors including brownie, carrot cake and a blondie bar.

 Beer Bread

 Dassant Classic Beer Bread was introduced in 1980 as a baked loaf.
 It was first distributed to the Portland area bakeries and restaurants.
 In 1985 it made its first appearance as a simple-to-make mix requiring no measuring, kneading or rising time to bake.

 By 1992, the company had six beer bread varieties, including Parisian Dill Onion and Southern Corn.

-Today the original Classic Beer Bread is still Dassant's best selling product.
+The Beer Bread mix was the first product released by Dassant.
+As of 2026, it remains the company's highest-selling item by volume.

 Truffle Brownie

 Dassant Truffle Brownie mix was first introduced in 1987.
 Since then it has been reviewed by numerous publications.
 In January 2012, Woman's World Magazine called the mixes the "holy grail of brownie mixes".

 Manufacturing

 Dassant baking mixes are kosher certified.
 The manufacturing facility is routinely inspected by a 3rd party auditor and adheres to FDA regulations and Good Manufacturing Practices.

 It appears that Dassant may now be out of business?
 Website and phone numbers are out of service, at least as of June 12, 2017.